alexanmtz/jqswfupload/README.md

 	* handler the file delete from queue
 > Version 0.3
     * Callbacks for file upload success and file upload complete
     * Additional post parameters throught postParams
+> Version 0.4
+    * Callback for all files completed
+    * Fixed delete handlers bug

 # About the plugin ?